 Transmission: What advice would you give to someone who wants to be a better ally?

-Josh: I think it’s important to recognise your privilege regardless of your background.
-I mean, I have privilege as a white cisgender gay man, even within the LGBTIQ+ community, so for me it’s about listening and learning, from trans friends, gay female friends, etc. With some people you can only empathise, not sympathise, because you will never walk in their shoes, but listening, educating yourself and then teaching others is how to be an ally.
+Josh: I think it’s important to recognize your privilege regardless of your background.
+I mean, I have privilege as a white cisgender gay man, even within the LGBTIQ+ community, so for me, it’s about listening and learning, from trans friends, gay female friends, etc. With some people, you can only empathize, not sympathize, because you will never walk in their shoes, but listening, educating yourself, and then teaching others is how to be an ally.
 It’s not about broadcasting it on social media.